CENG502-Projects/CENG502-Spring2023/AkyurekSoydan/README.md

 ## 1.1.
 Paper summary

 The objective of few-shot segmentation (FSS) is to segment objects in a given query image with the support of a few sample images.
-The major complication of FSS is the utilization of the limited information the support images incorporate.
+The major complication of FSS is the utilization of the limited information the support images incorporated.
 Some of the methods in the literature adopt prototypical learning or affinity learning strategies.
 Prototypical learning methods use masked average pooling to achieve a single prototype  to anticipate outperforming with noisy pixels while the affinity learning methods attempt to leverage pixel-to-pixel similarity between support and query features for segmentation.
 The proposed method in the paper (**AAFormer**) integrates the adaptive prototypes as agents into affinity-based FSS via a transformer encoder-decoder architecture.
 The transformers architecture has three main parts.
-The first part is the **Representation Encoder** which is very similar to the encoder part of the standard [transformer](https://arxiv.org/abs/1706.03762) structure which employs the self-attention mechanism for the query and support features separately and outputs the encoded support and query features to be fed to the **Agent Learning Decoder**.
+The first part is the **Representation Encoder** which is very similar to the encoder part of the standard transformer [4] structure which employs the self-attention mechanism for the query and support features separately and outputs the encoded support and query features to be fed to the **Agent Learning Decoder**.
 This is one of the two decoders in the model which injects the support information into learning agents to direct the information gathered with support images to the query image.
 The other decoder is the **Agent Matching Decoder** which yields the retrieved features after crossing the agent tokens with support and query features and aligning the outputs of them.
 [1]

 # 2. The method and our interpretation